OpenAcousticDevices/AudioMoth-Firmware-Basic/README.md

 ### Documentation ####

-See the [Wiki](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic/wiki/AudioMoth) for documentation.
+See the [Wiki](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic/wiki/AudioMoth) for detailed description of the example code.

 ### License ###